-When you need to hire an attorney depends on the facts of your case.
+When you need to hire a Wisconsin personal injury attorney depends on the facts of your case.
 At a minimum, you should consult with an attorney as soon as possible about your personal injury case.
 Two reasons to immediately contact an attorney are to preserve evidence and prevent you from losing more than you already have.
 The initial consultation will help you decide whether you need an attorney for your case.
 Martin Law Office provides a free initial consultation.
 If you are not able to come to Martin Law Office, we will come to you, whether at your home, in the hospital, at a nursing home or anywhere else.

 How Do I Choose a Lawyer?

 Choosing the right attorney for your case is a very important decision.
 You should consider the attorney’s background, including whether their experience and credentials.
 While it is important to ask the attorney whether they have handled your type of case, it is equally important to talk with the attorney about their credentials.
 Are they Board Certified?
 Are they AV Rated by Martindale Hubble?
 Are they members of organizations where peers recognize their level of achievement, such as the American Board of Trial Advocacy?
 What background do they bring to your particular case?
 For example, if you have an issue involving school law, you should ask if your attorney was a teacher before becoming an attorney.
 If you have a personal injury case, you should ask if your attorney was a health care provider before becoming an attorney.

 This will help you determine if the lawyer has the skills necessary for your case.
 You should also ask questions about how you can contact the attorney, and how often that attorney will contact you.
 It is important that you feel comfortable sharing the intimate details of your case, so make sure you take the time to get to know the lawyer representing you.
 Do some research and see what previous clients have to say about the law firm you are considering.